tommedema/NodeBasicFFmpeg/README.md

 All input should be passed using a readable stream (input stream).

+Much of this code comes from node-fluent-ffmpeg, created by Schaermu (https://github.com/schaermu/node-fluent-ffmpeg).

 Full usage example (convert input stream to libvorbis codec and pipe to output stream, set niceness and timeout, inform input audio codec and listen to events).
 ------------------